Florida students often have a bright future when choosing one of the many online colleges in Florida for their higher education.

-Florida colleges online can offer flexibility and the opportunity to attend school anywhere in the country without leaving your home.
-This can open up a lot of opportunities that may not have been available to you before.
+Florida colleges online can offer flexibility and the opportunity to attend without leaving your home.
+This can help open up a lot of opportunities that may not have been available to you before.

 Editorial Listing ShortCode:

 Florida has a lot to offer in terms of education.
-Learn more about the state’s offerings to help you choose the right path for your educational and career goals.
+You can learn more here about the state’s offerings to help you choose the right path for your educational and career goals.

 Online Colleges in Florida

 Florida is one of the nation’s leaders in online learning.
-The National Center for Education Statistics (NES) reported that approximately 32% of Florida’s higher education students were enrolled in fully online degree programs.
-Another 31% of students were participating in some combination of online and on-campus courses.
+The National Center for Education Statistics (NCES) reports that approximately 32% of Florida’s higher education students are enrolled in fully online degree programs.
+Another 31% of students are participating in some combination of online and on-campus courses.

-Most of Florida’s 181 institutions offer online learning opportunities.
-The state boasts hundreds of online college courses available with a number of programs existing to help support distance education within the state.
+Most of Florida’s 163 institutions offer online learning opportunities.
+The state boasts hundreds of online college courses available and a number of programs exist to help support distance education within the state.

 Editorial Listing ShortCode:

-Another supportive resource, the Florida Distance Learning Association, brings together educational institutions, government agencies, community groups, and more to help share information and advance distance learning.
+Another supportive resource is the Florida Distance Learning Association.
+This association brings together educational institutions, government agencies, community groups, and more to help share information and advance distance learning.

 Common Online Degrees in Florida